Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 - a group of classes, structures, interfaces, enumerations, and delegates—organized in a logical hierarchy by function  that enable you to access the core functionality you need in your applications <= Correct

+### 34.Which of the following selects an anonymous type?
+- **select new { a.Country, a.Region }** <-----CORRECT
+- select a
+- select a.Country, a.Region
+- select { a.Country, a.Region }

+### 35.Which is NOT true about a constant variable?
+- At compile time, the value is evaluated.
+- Only at declaration can it be initialized.
+- At runtime, its value is evaluated.
+- It cannot be static.

+### 36.What is the purpose of CLR?
+- CLR performs various operations such as security checks, spell checks, assembly loading, and thread management.
+It  provides a secure execution environment for the internet.
+- CLR sets the rules developers must use for the components that are interlanguage compatible.
+CLR is reusable across all the .NET-compliant languages.
+- CLR is a compiler that converts Intermediate Language to a native code.
+- CLR performs various operations such as memory management, security checks, assembly loading, and thread  management.
+It also provides a secure execution environment for applications.

+### 37.What is CIL?
+- Formerly known as MSIL, CIL is a programming language that NET developers use.
+It represents the lowest possible  level for a language that humans can still read.
+- CIL is an object-oriented programming language that is a partially compiled code that .NET developers will then  compile to native machine code.
+- CIL is used to convert a value type to an object type.
+- CIL is a compiled code library that Microsoft developed as an open specification.
+Developers use it for security,  versioning, and deployment purposes.